 “The AfCFTA is also a catalyst for women following the Declaration 2020 to 2030 as the new Decade of Women’s Financial and Economic Inclusion.
 African leaders recommitted to scale up actions for the progressive gender inclusion towards sustainable development.”

-As country negotiations on AfCFTA continue, it is expected that pertinent issues to ensure seamless trading will be addressed such as the e-commerce negotiations specific to operational aspects of e-commerce and utilisation of digital tools, which include: data protection, portability, security and privacy; cross-border data flows and data localisation provisions; coordinated cybercrime laws; and harmonisation of laws for the taxation of cross-border e-commerce.
+As country negotiations on AfCFTA continue, it is expected that pertinent issues to ensure seamless trading will be addressed such as the e-commerce negotiations specific to operational aspects of e-commerce and utilization of digital tools, which include: data protection, portability, security, and privacy; cross-border data flows and data localization provisions; coordinated cybercrime laws; and harmonization of laws for the taxation of cross-border e-commerce.

 Whilst the AfCFTA is a continental agreement, the implementation will take place primarily at the national level.
-Therefore, the agreement must be translated to and contextualised in domestic realities.
-Those domestic realties are expected to involve the needs of women and to have women leading the negotiations, as part of the fulfilment to gender equality and inclusion.
+Therefore, the agreement must be translated to and contextualized in domestic realities.
+Those domestic realities are expected to involve the needs of women and to have women leading the negotiations, as part of the fulfillment to gender equality and inclusion.

 The AfCFTA is also a catalyst for women following the Declaration of the years 2020 to 2030 as the new Decade of Women’s Financial and Economic Inclusion.
-In the Declaration, African leaders recommitted to scale up actions for progressive gender inclusion towards sustainable development at the national, regional and continental levels.
+In the Declaration, African leaders recommitted to scaling up actions for progressive gender inclusion towards sustainable development at the national, regional, and continental levels.